Apostolic poverty: Humiliati

-Waldenses
+Waldensians

-Sometime during the 1170's, a wealthy cloth merchant known as Waldes or Peter Waldo experienced a religious conversion, which has been attributed to him hearing a minstrel retell the story of St. Alexis.
+Sometime during the 1170's, a wealthy cloth merchant known as Waldes or Peter Waldo experienced a religious conversion, which some have attributed to a minstrel he heard tell the story of St. Alexis.
 After hearing this recital, Waldes visited a master theologian in order to determine the surest way to salvation, to which the theologian replied he should follow the scripture; specifically Matthew 19:21: 'If you wish to go the whole way, then go and sell everything you have, and give to the poor'.
-Waldes then, after providing for his family, gave away all his possessions and followed a life of apostolic poverty.
-He had the Gospel translated and began openly preaching, gaining many followers who too embraced lives of apostolic poverty; these men and women became known as the Waldensians.
-Walter Map, though critical of the Waldensians lack of education and therefore their inability to preach, conceded that they did truly live in a state of poverty comparable to the apostles, describing them as having 'no permanent homes...possessing nothing and having everything in common like the Apostles, naked, following a naked Christ'.
+Waldes then, after providing for his family, gave away all of his possessions and followed a life of apostolic poverty.
+He had the Gospel translated and began openly preaching, gaining many followers who also embraced lives of apostolic poverty; these men and women became known as the Waldensians.
+Walter Map, though critical of the Waldensians' lack of education and therefore their inability to preach, conceded that they did truly live in a state of poverty comparable to the apostles, describing them as having 'no permanent homes...possessing nothing and having everything in common like the Apostles, naked, following a naked Christ'.

+By the early 1200s, Waldensians were being persecuted by the Catholic Church and were officially deemed heretics at the Fourth Lateran Council in 1215.

 Franciscans

+The doctrine of the absolute poverty of Christ was a teaching associated with the Franciscan order of friars, particularly prominent between 1210 and 1323.
+The key tenet of the doctrine of absolute poverty was that Christ and the apostles had no property, whether individually or shared.
+Debate about the doctrine came to a head in what is known as the theoretical poverty controversy in 1322–23.

+Early Franciscans were itinerant preachers, who, following their founder Francis of Assisi, took to heart the injunction in Luke 9:3 to "Take nothing for the journey, neither walking stick, nor sack, nor food, nor money, and let no one take a second tunic."
+The mendicant practice of begging for alms, itself, caused some hard feelings, both on the part of monastic orders sometimes dependent on the same donors, and the donors themselves when faced with repeated appeals from local friars in lieu of more distant potential benefactors.

+Over time, as the order grew, it faced the demands of caring for sick or elderly friars, and providing for those sent to university for theological training.
+One method to deal with this was a legal construct whereby gifts would be placed in the name of a patron, held in trust for the friars' use.
+In this way, they need not be perennially destitute.
+The "Spirituals" felt that this abrogated the spirit of the founder, and believed a restricted use of property was more in keeping with the rule.
+A lengthy theological discussion then ensued as to what was intended and required by the Rule.